-4.1.2.1 Development Pay is intended to promote employee efforts that increase job knowledge, skills, and abilities, consistent with OC San personnel policies and procedures regarding tuition and certification reimbursement and in accordance with Policy 4.11 Development Pay and Development Pay Program Guidelines provided on the Human Resources website.
-Employees serving their initial probationary period shall be eligible for Development Pay reimbursement the first day of the pay period following six months of employment without a break in service.
+- 4.1.2.1 Development Pay is intended to promote employee efforts that increase job knowledge, skills, and abilities, consistent with OCSDOC San personnel policies and procedures regarding tuition and certification reimbursement and in accordance with Policy 4.11 Development Pay and Development Pay Program Guidelines provided on the Human Resources website.
+Employees serving their initial probationary period shall be eligible for Development Pay reimbursement the first day of the pay period following six months of employment without a break in service. - 4.1.2.2 Development Pay is a non-base building pay type that is distributed in a lump-sum amount each pay period.